RutgersCSSystems/fire-yolov5/README.md

 We need **setup the environment variables and install the user-level library first before running any experiments**.

-This followwing script will setup the environment variables and install the user-level library
+The following script will set the environment variables and install the user-level library.
 ```
 # Navigate to the source folder
 cd ~/ssd/ioopt